Minimally Invasive Total Hip Replacement

 In the normal hip joint, the rounded head of the thighbone (the femoral head) moves smoothly inside the round socket of the hipbone.
 The socket normally has a lining of cartilage, which helps the bones move smoothly.
 When there is damage to this joint, moving the femoral head may cause pain as the bones scrape together abnormally.

-During minimally invasive total hip replacement, your surgeon makes an incision to access your hipbone and thighbone.
-Next, the surgeon removes the damaged femoral head and replaces it with a smooth metal stem that attaches to the rest of the thighbone.
+During minimally invasive total hip replacement, your orthopedic surgeon makes an incision to access your hipbone and thighbone.
+Next, the surgeon removes the damaged femoral head and replaces it with a smooth, metal stem that attaches to the rest of the thighbone.
 Your surgeon also removes the damaged bone and cartilage within the socket of the hipbone, replacing it with a metal shell.
-Then the new femoral head can move inside the new smooth socket of the hipbone.
+Then the new femoral head can move inside the new, smooth socket of the hipbone.

 Minimally invasive total hip replacement often takes place under spinal or general anesthesia.

 You might need a total hip replacement if you have significant damage to your hip joint.
 Different types of health conditions can damage this joint, such as:

 - Osteoarthritis (most common)